Skip to content

 3. Run a harvest: 1,000 cr + 15 turns + 2 hours real-time per attempt; yields 1–3 shards.

-4. Once you have 5 shards, dock at a Class 7+ Technology Port: 10,000 cr + 24 hours = 1 Quantum Crystal.
+4. Once you have 5 shards, dock at any Class 3+ station or SpaceDock: 10,000 cr + 24 hours = 1 Quantum Crystal (per ADR-0009 — Class 7+ remains required for the harvester install only).

 Other shard sources: anomalies (low yield), combat salvage from rare NPCs, black market (50–100k cr/shard, requires Federation-hostile reputation), team pooling.